watscho/express-graphql-mongodb-boilerplate/README.md

 ## License

-This project is an open-source with an MIT License.
+This project is an open-source with an [MIT License](https://github.com/watscho/express-graphql-mongodb-boilerplate/blob/master/LICENSE)